 There’s more from Dallas:

 - Kidd was also asked about the prospect of seeing star rookie Cooper Flagg team up with Anthony Davis and Kyrie Irving (Twitter video link via Weber).
-Those three players were expected to be the Mavericks’ foundation, but injuries have limited Davis’ time on the court with Flagg, and Irving still hasn’t returned from the ACL tear that sidelined him last March.
+Those three players were expected to be the Mavericks’ foundation entering the season, but injuries have limited Davis’ time on the court with Flagg, and Irving still hasn’t returned from the ACL tear that sidelined him last March.
 “We would love to see that in ’26,” Kidd said.
 “There’s no guarantee. … Until we get closer for Kai, or closer for AD, then we can start paying a little bit more attention to that.
 But right now those guys are out for some time. …We would love to see that trio at some point.”

 - Flagg will be limited to 30 minutes for tonight’s game, per Grant Afseth of Dallas Hoops Journal (Twitter link).
 Flagg was on a 20- to 25-minute limit in his first two games since returning from an ankle injury, but he topped that number both times.